-A new £6 million business support project will help SMEs in the Greater Manchester region to grow their business through the adoption Cyber Security practices, technology and Innovation.
+A £6 million business support project will help SMEs in the Greater Manchester region to grow their business through the adoption Cyber Security practices, technology and innovation.

 Lancaster University will be provide the core programme to support the businesses participating in the Greater Manchester Cyber Foundry project.
 This programme will support 150 high growth companies from the Greater Manchester area to develop new cyber security focused business growth and productivity strategies.

 The University will also use its research excellence found in the ACE-CSR to help selected companies to build new products and services to help companies differentiate or diversify in their market place.